Back to Article

 There is more work to be done to bring additional changepoint detection algorithms, models, and penalty functions into tidychangepoint.
 Please see the package’s GitHub Issues page for a complete list.

-A second major issue with changepoint detection algorithms is the robustness of the results to a variety of changes in conditions, assumptions, or computational environments.
+Another major issue with changepoint detection algorithms is the robustness of the results to a variety of changes in conditions, assumptions, or computational environments.
 While some algorithms report the probability of an observation being a changepoint, others do not.
 Some models rely on assumptions about the distribution or frequency of changepoints relative to the length of the time series.
 In randomized algorithms (such as genetic algorithms), the robustness of the results may be interrelated with stopping criteria, the initial seed or population, or other computational considerations.
 CUSUM methods operate on a summary of the original time series: are they less susceptible to outliers?
+These issues are not correctable within tidychangepoint.
+We will continue to engage with the authors of the underlying packages when we see areas for improvement and alert our own users to inconsistencies through our documentation.

 Finally, in this paper we have considered the multiple changepoint detection problem for a univariate time series, but multivariate time series are also being studied in a variety of contexts.